srl-labs/wsl-containerlab/README.md

 5. You can open Containerlab WSL in the following ways:

-    - From the profile in Windows Terminal (recommended)
+    - From the profile in Windows Terminal (recommended).
-    - From the shortcut in the start menu
+    - From the shortcut in the start menu.
-    - Executing `wsl -d Containerlab` in powershell or command prompt
+    - Executing `wsl -d Containerlab` in powershell or command prompt.

 > [!NOTE]
 > Opening WSL via the shortcut or `wsl -d Containerlab` will not